 This is because Hawaii has the largest pineapple industry and produces 80% of the world's canned pineapple.
 Pineapples are so much linked with Hawaii that a Hawaiian theme party is incomplete without this majestic fruit.
 You may read more about pineapples and Hawaii here.

-Fun Fact: Pineapple is neither a pine nor an apple.
-It is just a group of berries that have fused together.
+Fun Fact: Pineapple is neither a Pine nor an Apple.
+Its just a group of berries that have fused together

 Pina Colada is a Spanish word meaning a cocktail made by Rum, pineapple juice, and Coconut Milk.
 Here, we have taken Virgin Pina Colada which means Rum has been avoided.